Serpent Mound: Origin and chronology

+Throughout the 20th century, anthropologists and archaeologists disputed whether peoples of the Adena or Fort Ancient archaeological cultures had created the Serpent Mound.
+In 2014, radiocarbon dating determined the mound was built in 300 BCE by the Adena peoples.
+This date was corroborated in 2019.
+Additionally, it was found that the mound was rebuilt or repaired around 1100 CE during the Fort Ancient period.
-In 2018, archaeologist Brad Lepper published a response questioning the attribution of construction to the Adena culture.

-Lepper et al. pointed out that the dates obtained by Herrmann and Romain are of poor quality.
-The material the team dated is not charcoal, but “organic sediment” (Herrman et al. 2014:119).
-Moreover, the samples were obtained from soil cores and not an exposed stratigraphic profile, so the resulting dates are known to be problematic.
-Henriksen et al. (2019) have demonstrated that such dates can be as much as 3,000 years older than the actual age of a mound.
-Moreover, the Adena culture is not known to have built effigy mounds or to have used serpent symbolism in their art, whereas the Fort Ancient culture built the Ohio Alligator Mound and frequently depicted serpents in their art.
-These assessments conclude that the best available data indicate that Serpent Mound was built by the Fort Ancient culture.

-The Serpent Mound at Rice Lake in Peterborough County, Ontario, Canada, has been dated to more than 2,000 years old.
-It has also been linked to the Adena culture.
-It is a Middle Woodland Hopewell burial mound in a zigzag shape that may or may not have been intended to depict a serpent (Oberholtzer 2013:163).
+These dates were later challenged by archaeologist Brad Lepper, who published a response questioning the attribution of construction to the Adena culture.
+According to Lepper, material the team dated was not charcoal, but “organic sediment”.
+Moreover, the samples were obtained from soil cores and not an exposed stratigraphic profile.
+Henriksen and his colleagues have demonstrated that such dates can be as much as 3,000 years older than the actual age of a mound.
+Lepper argues the Adena culture is not known to have built effigy mounds or to have used serpent symbolism in their art, whereas the Fort Ancient culture built the Alligator Effigy Mound in Granville, Ohio, and frequently depicted serpents in their art.
+Lepper et al. concluded that the best available data indicated that Serpent Mound was built by the Fort Ancient culture.
+The Serpent Mound in Canada has been dated to more than 2,000 years old, and has also been linked to the Adena culture.